zhiwenh/delib/README.md

 <a name="Ethereum+contracts+addresses+set"></a>
 #### delib.eth.contracts.addresses.set(name, address)
 Set an address for a contract to use for future transactions.
+It appends it to the addresses file of that particular contract, or creates it if it doesn't exist.

 **Returns**: <code>number</code> - The index of the set address.